What is the Time Value of Money?

 Time Value of Money Formula

 The time value of money is an important concept not just for individuals, but also for making business decisions.
-Companies consider the time value of money in making decisions about investing in new product development, acquiring new business equipment or facilities, and in establishing credit terms for the sale of their products or services.
+Companies consider the time value of money in making decisions about investing in new product development, acquiring new business equipment or facilities, and establishing credit terms for the sale of their products or services.

 A specific formula can be used for calculating the future value of money so that it can be compared to the present value: